ecator/rss-bango/README.md

 subscribe xx

 # server.js
-run a rss-service on port 21111,feed link:yourhostname(or ip)/feed
+run a rss-service on port 1111,feed link is yourhostname(or ip)/feed

 # spider.js
 a spider that catch bango from a site you know